 Although, every dog will benefit from basic grooming such as brushing, nail trimming, bathing, and hair cuts (based on their breed).

-Prior to taking your dog into the room, have all of the tools you need for their grooming ready.
+Before taking your dog into the room, have all of the tools you need for their grooming ready.
 Being prepared in advance will help you stay calm during the grooming process.

 Talk to your canine friend in calm, warming tones and allow them to safely explore and sniff the brushes, clippers, and other tools.
 Wait until your pooch is calm to start grooming, and have some treats on hand to reward good behavior.
 The key to a successful grooming session is staying positive, calm, and patient.

 Give your dog a nice, soapy bath to remove debris and dirt from their coat and to help keep their skin healthy.
-This part of grooming comes with the caution that bathing your dog too often can damage hair follicles, increase their risk of developing fungal or bacterial infections that could cause skin irritations.
+This part of grooming comes with the caution that bathing your dog too often can damage hair follicles, and increase their risk of developing fungal or bacterial infections that could cause skin irritations.

 Your dog’s specific bathing schedule will be determined by how dirty they get, and the type of fur they have.
-But, bathing your pooch one to three times monthly with warm water and a specially formulated dog shampoo should be enough (your own shampoo could cause skin irritation for your pup).
+But, bathing your pooch one to three times monthly with warm water and a specially formulated dog shampoo should be enough (your shampoo could cause skin irritation for your pup).